vimpostor/blog/content/efficient-git-cli.md

 Most people obviously already know that they don't need to add the fork repo as a new remote to checkout the PR branch, because a new branch is automatically created on the upstream repo.

 However even checking out that branch is a flawed solution for multiple reasons.
-First of all it will pollute your local checkout because it will permanently create that branch until you manually delete it.
+First of all it will pollute your local clone because it will permanently create that branch until you manually delete it.
 That's just an annoyance though.
 The real problem is that the branch will cause you trouble later on, when the PR author force-pushes and you want to pull the branch again.

 The better solution is to not checkout the branch at all but to fetch the branch and use the largely unknown `FETCH_HEAD` git feature.
 Not even the [Github CLI](https://github.com/cli/cli) tool uses this feature.
+It's a temporary reference that always points to the last fetched content.
+Hence we can use it to checkout something temporarily.

 I have implemented this in the following `gcpr` function, that you can call for example as `gcpr 58` to check out PR #58.
 This is completely immune to force-pushes as `FETCH_HEAD` doesn't care about that.
 And as a bonus it also doesn't pollute your local branch list.